Don't wait for Canberra! Get 50% of Labor's proposed battery rebate today - no matter who wins.

-What Size Solar System Do I Need?
-How to Find Your Solar Fit
+Solar Panel Size: What Size System Do I Need & How to Find Your Solar Fit?

 Solar power has never been so affordable with the government rebate still available and record-low prices on solar panels.
 In fact, it is now possible to get a top-quality solar system to pay for itself within 3-5 years, saving your households tens of thousands of dollars over the life of the system.